Control car: United Kingdom

 In the United Kingdom, driving trailers may have one or two driving cabs.
 They have been used for many decades, with the Great Western Railway often using autocoaches on branch line services.
 These allowed a train driver to remotely control the regulator and reverser of a suitably equipped locomotive.
 The fireman remained on the locomotive to operate the boiler and locomotive whistle.
 Locomotives were commonly sandwiched between a pair of autocoaches, allowing a maximum of four to be used.

 Driving Trailers

 A Driving Brake Standard Open or DBSO is a specially converted Mark 2 passenger car.
 Initially operated by ScotRail from 1979, they were operated on InterCity and Anglia Railways services on the Great Eastern Main Line from the late-1980s until 2006.
 Some have been refurbished for use on Network Rail test trains.
-Others were used by Direct Rail Services on Cumbrian Coast line locomotive hauled passenger trains under contract to Northern Rail until late 2018 when they were replaced by regular Diesel multiple units.
+Others were used by Direct Rail Services on Cumbrian Coast Line locomotive hauled passenger trains under contract to Northern Rail until late 2018 when they were replaced by regular Diesel multiple units.

-Transpennine Express's Mark 5a sets include a purpose built Driving Trailer.
+The Mark 5a sets formerly operated by TransPennine Express include a purpose built Driving Trailer.